Domain authority matters.

 - MozTrust (measures the “trustworthiness” of a linking domain)

 The bad news is this: with so many factors we aren’t aware of (and just so many factors in general), it can be hard to pin down the exact cause of a low DA.
+That means that it can be difficult to increase domain authority fast.

 But the good news is that we can discern a few things from the information given.

-Clearly, link profile is a big deal.
+Clearly, your link profile is a big deal.
 Not only does Moz mention links specifically, but both tools (MozRank and MozTrust) are related to linking and link authority.

 What’s a Good Domain Authority?

-If only it were that straightforward.
+If only learning how to improve domain authority were that straightforward.

-A “good” DA will depend on a lot of factors – how big your website is, how many links point to it, how long it’s been active, etc.
+“Good” domain authority will depend on a lot of factors – how big your website is, how many links point to it, how long it’s been active, etc.

 That being the case, if you’re a pretty new website with a DA of only 10, that doesn’t mean you’re necessarily doing anything wrong.